 The episode is famous as a classic example of how an idea can suddenly drift up out of the unconscious when the brain is relaxed and receptive - in this case the walk and his wife’s idle chit-chat - after years of hard mental concentration.
 It is annually commemorated by the mathematical community who re-enact the walk and celebrate this flash of creative inspiration at Broom Bridge every 16th October, now called Hamilton day.

 Each year the RIA celebrates Hamilton’s life and contribution to mathematics by holding Hamilton Day to coincide with the anniversary of Hamilton’s discovery in October 1843.
 The day includes an award ceremony to recognise the most gifted third level mathematics students in Ireland; a masterclass for early-career researchers; a public discussion on a topical issue and the day concludes with the Hamilton lecture which is given by an international renowned speaker.

-With support from Arup and the Irish Times, the next Hamilton Day will take place on Monday 17 October 2016.
-More information is available here.
+With support from Arup and the Irish Times, the next Hamilton Day will take place on Tuesday 16 October 2018.